 An Award-Winning Book

 Love Letters from Mount Rushmore won the Midwest Gold medal in the 2015 Independent Publisher Book Awards.
-Read on below to find out more about this award-winning book.

 Love Letters from Mount Rushmore: The Story of a Monument, a Marriage, and a Moment in History, by Richard Cerasani (South Dakota State Historical Society Press)